Car shuttle train: Between France and the United Kingdom

 Accompanied road vehicles are carried in closed railway wagons through the Channel Tunnel between Sangatte (Pas-de-Calais, France) and Cheriton (Kent, United Kingdom).
 The car shuttle train is unique in that it is fully enclosed, and allows for double decker buses to travel in the same wagons as other regular passenger vehicles.
 Trucks going on the train travel in separate wagons that resemble cage-like frames, however.

 Germany

 The SyltShuttle operated by DB Fernverkehr and Autozug Sylt operated by Railroad Development Corporation transports road vehicles on railway wagons over the Hindenburgdamm from Niebüll, Schleswig-Holstein to Westerland in Sylt (or in the opposite direction).

-Slovakia

-ZSSK offers car shuttles trains (autovlak/motorail) from Humenné, Košice, Poprad to Prague and Bratislava.

 Slovenia

 Car shuttle trains operate on the Bohinj Railway between Bohinjska Bistrica and Most na Soči through the Bohinj Tunnel to Podbrdo.

 Switzerland

 The following car shuttle trains operate in Switzerland (mostly through tunnels):